 Their activities include fundraising, community projects, leadership camps, UNITY conference and the Northwest Indian Youth conference.
 The Council’s community projects have included cutting and stacking wood for elders, serving dinner at community events, cleaning and planting flowers at the neighborhood parks, and helping at the Affiliated Tribes of the Northwest Indian conferences.
 Their fundraising projects have included 50/50 drawings, bake sales, and the largest fundraising project was a Youth Basketball Tournament.

-The Tribal Youth Council also hosted dances for the youth in the community; over the last three years 924 youth attended the eleven-hosted dances.
+The Tribal Youth Council also hosted dances for the youth in the community; 2014-2018, 924 youth attended the eleven-hosted dances.